francescoBassi2002/Caritas/README.md

-# Home Project (Compiti-In-Movimento)
+* # Home Project (Compiti-In-Movimento)

 ## The Idea

 In collaboration with the I.I.T of Genova, we are creating an old school videogame.
-The idea is to create a 2D game that uses body-traking to move the player in the game.
-This way the player can play and do some kind of exercises together  .
+Inspired by an Italian classic Super Mario Bros, but with some magic of prank.

 ## Members
 * Yuri Armando